 - 1 teaspoon vanilla

-- Pour into the prepared baking pan and smooth the top with a spatula until even.
+- Pour into the prepared baking pan and smooth the top with a spatula.

 - Place pan onto a wire rack and let cool completely before cutting.

 - Store in an airtight container in the fridge for up to 5 days or at room temperature for 3 days.
 We prefer it chilled, but it works either way.

 - I prefer the final texture of this when made with instant oats or rolled oats ground up briefly in the food processor or blender.
 You can use regular rolled oats if you prefer.

 - Yogurt Icing: Stir together ¼ cup plain whole milk Greek or regular yogurt with 2 tablespoons honey or maple syrup.
 Spoon into a plastic storage bag.
 Seal, then cut off one bottom corner.
 Drizzle over the cooled bread.

 - Egg-Free: Omit the eggs and increase the milk to ¾ cup.
 Soak 3 tablespoons chia seeds in the milk before adding to the batter.
 Decrease baking time to 30 minutes.

 - Dairy-Free: Use coconut oil instead of butter and nondairy milk.

 - Use maple syrup instead of sugar if you prefer.
 Or omit it.

 - Use whichever apples you prefer, though I like Granny Smith, Cortland, or Pink Lady.
 Dice them into small pieces.